doublejim/JsonWax/README.md

 Unfortunately this ease of use comes at the price of being slower than QJsonDocument ( ~ 3.3 times slower according to my tests - currently I'm only comparing the parse speed.)

-The files may be used under the terms of the GNU General Public License version 2.0 or the GNU General Public license version 3.
+You may use JsonWax under any of these licenses:
+GNU General Public License version 2.0       https://www.gnu.org/licenses/gpl-2.0.html GNU General Public License version 3         https://www.gnu.org/licenses/gpl-3.0.html

 *** Could still use some more tests, however it is currently in working condition ***